 What’s wrong with lectures?
-A curriculum in which some stimulating lectures are artfully sprinkled is not a bad thing.
+Well, a curriculum in which some stimulating lectures are artfully sprinkled is not a bad thing.
 But the lecture format is a structure with an implicit message: the lecturer transmits information that the student passively absorbs.
 The structure is hierarchical, and by promoting passivity it blocks the development of students as colleagues.
 For a young, creative, inquiring mind, too many lectures are boring and deadening, and the more creative and inquiring the mind, the smaller the number that qualifies as “too many.”
 I therefore suggest that we concentrate on designing situations that support active learning rather than polishing our powerpoints for more efficient information transmission.
 The problem of transmission has essentially been solved: reading works.
 The real problem is retaining and using information, compared to which acquisition is trivial.
-So let’s reduce, but not eliminate, the role of lectures.
+So, let’s reduce, but not eliminate, the role of lectures.
 Doing so will often involve getting our own egos under control, particularly if we have invested decades in learning how to use lectures to earn applause and high marks on student evaluations.

 Why care about teaching?
 After all, my university provides strong incentives to ignore it.
-If I write enough grants to receive a few, I can increase my income by 25% per year through summer salary, and my profession rewards original research papers more than successful students.
-I care because if I have a day in which I have seen a student’s eyes light up on encountering an amazing idea, or in which I can see a student progress in thinking, writing, and speaking with clarity and grace, or in which a student grows in any other way because of something I have said, done, or arranged, I feel better that very night.
-While I suspect that emotion stems originally from parental feelings given to us by biology and generalized by culture, I have no proof of that.
+If I write enough research grants to receive a few, I can increase my income by 25% per year through summer salary, and my profession rewards original research papers more than successful students.
+I care about teaching because if I have a day in which I have seen a student’s eyes light up on encountering an amazing idea, or in which I can see a student progress in thinking, writing, and speaking with clarity and grace, or in which a student grows in any other way because of something I have said, done, or arranged, I feel better that very night.
+While I suspect that emotion stems originally from parental feelings given to us by biology and generalized by culture, I have no proof.
 I do know that the more I have invested in teaching, the better it feels to do it: it has put value into my life.
-To teach is a privilege of the academy too often ignored in the research culture of the great universities that produce the next generation of faculty.
+To teach is a privilege of the academy too often ignored in the research culture of the great universities that produce the next generation of professors.
 And if my experience is any guide, then an important part of the art of teaching is designing a structure that is effective for learning because it exploits the innate interests and motivations of students, then knowing when to shut up and get out of the way.

 Summary of principles